Italicized links open a new window to an external site

 5. a particular conception or view of something to be done or of the method of doing it; a system of rules or principles.

 6. contemplation or speculation.

 —Syn.
 1. THEORY, HYPOTHESIS are used in non-technical contexts to mean an untested idea or opinion.
 A THEORY in technical use is a more or less verified or established explanation accounting for known facts or phenomena: the theory of relativity.
 A HYPOTHESIS is a conjecture put forth as a possible explanation of phenomena or relations, which serves as a basis of argument or experimentation to reach the truth: This idea is only a hypothesis.

 The sticker authors use "theory" in a non-technical sense to imply guess, conjecture, contemplation or speculation (definition #6 or #7); however since the context is technical, definition #1 clearly applies.
 This play with the word theory makes their sticker argument fallacious.

 One could reasonably argue that definition #2 might have applied to Evolutionary Theory when Darwin published The Origin of Species in 1859.
-However, the nearly 150 years of research and discovery that have developed, expanded and strengthened it since then places it clearly within definition #1 today.
+However, the more than 150 years of research and discovery that have developed, expanded and strengthened it since then places it clearly within definition #1 today.

 What does it tell

 in our nation that only one third of us recognize the difference between a

 The National Center for Science Education is a good place to follow the ongoing battle over the teaching of evolution.